drewling/headless-documentation/wordpress/faust-components-to-gutenberg-blocks.md

     └── style.scssCode language: CSS (css)
 ```

-Now we’re ready to explore the process of using this package’s helpers to convert a React component to blocks.
+Now we're ready to explore the process of using this package's helpers to convert a React component to blocks.

 Then start the development server: